fluffy-kalashnikov/fluffy-kalashnikov.github.io/content/portfolio/homemade-interior-mapping/index.md

 date = 2025-02-10
 draft = false
 +++
 I created the interior mapping shader and interior cubemaps used for this demo.
-Big thanks to [Agnes Hallin](https://agneshallin.artstation.com/projects) for letting me use her modular building kit and environment used in the background!
+Big thanks to [Agnes Hallin](https://agneshallin.artstation.com/projects) for letting me use her modular building kit and the environment used in the background!

 {{< fakegif "interior-mapping-demo.webm" >}}